mbarbin/bopkit/editor/README.md

            Be quiet.
 Takes over v and --verbosity.

        --read-contents-from-stdin
-           read contents from stdin rather than from the file.
+           Read contents from stdin rather than from the file.

        -v, --verbose
            Increase verbosity.
 Repeatable, but more than twice does not bring